tardate/LittleArduinoProjects/Kraft/snowflake/README.md

 Note: @luckyresistor subsequently added [FirmwareBinaries](https://github.com/LuckyResistor/SnowFlakeProject) to the GitHub project.

 The snow flakes have to be programmed individually using a SWD programmer.
-Perhaps someone will tkae up @luckyresistor's challenge to write a boot loader which will automatically write the firmware from the first snow flaker over the data connection to all other snow flakes;-)
+Perhaps someone will take up @luckyresistor's challenge to write a boot loader to automatically write the firmware from the first snow flake over the data connection to all other snow flakes;-)

 #### Flash with the Black Magic Probe